swetha-gn/get-started-github-swetha-gn/README.md

-# :wave: The Basics of GitHub
+# :wave: The Basics of GitHub --RG

 ## 🤓 Course overview and learning outcomes